Bridging the East and West

 Be Flexible with Your Travel Dates!If you're inflexible with your dates you probably will not be able to take advantage of any of the pricing variations airlines use.
 Airfare prices always fluctuate depending on the day and time of the week.
 It is always cheaper to fly mid week than on a weekend for example, or late at night rather than during the day.
 It has also shown to be cheaper to fly out after major holidays than before.
 That week after Christmas is when you can take advantage of cheap flights because people don't prefer to fly when they are with their families and New Years Eve is around the corner.
 Oddly enough, flight prices drop a bit on Tuesday nights too.

-Turkey Travel Info
+Local Travel Info in Turkey

 Internal Flights and Major International Airports: